 These bits define the delay between consecutive ADC samples.
 The programmable Sampling Delay allows modifying the sampling frequency during hardware accumulation, to suppress periodic noise sources that may otherwise disturb the sampling.
-The SAMPDLY field can also be modified automatically from one sampling cycle to another, by setting the ASDV bit.
-The delay is expressed as CLK_ADC cycles and is given directly by the bit field setting.
+The SAMPDLY field can be also modified automatically from sampling cycle to another, by setting the ASDV bit.
+The delay is expressed as CLK\ADC cycles and is given directly by the bitfield setting.
 The sampling cap is kept open during the delay.